 Bird Seed 101: The 10 Best Types For Wild Birds

-Not all types of bird seed and food are created equal.
+Not all types of bird food is created equal.

 When you go to the store and see all the different bags of food, it’s easy to become a bit overwhelmed and wonder what are the best seeds and mixes to offer your backyard birds.